-Generally, student engagement is hard to measure directly, some online learning systems have made use of sensor data to measure student engagement.
-For example, inexpensive portable electroencephalography (EEG) devices can successfully help to detect a variety of student mental states related to the learning process, which can be seen as reflections of student engagement \citep{berka2007eeg}. \citet{xu2014eeg} proposed two types of methods that combine EEG-measured mental states to improve the performance of BKT.
-Concretely, the first one inserts a one dimensional binary EEG measure into BKT, where the EEG-BKT structure extends BKT by adding a binary variable node $E$ between the knowledge node and the answer node.
-The second combined multi-dimensional continuous EEG measures in KT (EEG-LRKT), which uses logistic regression to combine an $m$-dimensional continuous variable $E$ extracted from the raw EEG signal in BKT.
+Student engagement is difficult to be directly measured.
+In practice, some online learning systems have made use of sensor data to measure student engagement.
+For example, inexpensive portable electroencephalography (EEG) devices can help to detect a variety of student mental states in learning, which can be seen as reflections of student engagement \citep{berka2007eeg}. \citet{xu2014eeg} propose two methods that combine EEG-measured mental states to improve the performance of BKT.
+Concretely, the first one inserts a one-dimensional binary EEG measure into BKT, forming the EEG-BKT structure that extends BKT by adding a binary variable node $E$ between the knowledge node and the answer node.
+The second one, i.e., EEG-LRKT, utilizes logistic regression to combine an $m$-dimensional continuous variable $E$ extracted from the raw EEG signal in BKT.